 Once this plant is established in your garden, you are unlikely to be without it, or to need to propagate it.
 However, should you want to introduce it to a new site, either

-- harvest the seed in early summer and sow it immediately either in situ (if you have masses of the seed) or in trays in a cold frame.
-It usually germinates well and should produce plants large enough for harvesting in the third year of growth; or
+- harvest the seed in early summer and sow it immediately in a shady site either in situ under deciduous foliage (preferably dark enough to inhibit grass growth) or in trays in a cold frame.
+It usually germinates well and should produce plants large enough for harvesting in the third year of growth when it first flowers; or

 - dig up some bulbs in the summer, once the plants have died down, and plant them immediately into their new site.
 They will be ready for harvesting from their second year of growth.